h2oai/h2o-3/h2o-docs/src/product/security.rst

 9. The authenticated user can access the same data in H2O that he could access via HDFS

-What is being Secured Today
+What is Being Secured Today
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Standard file permissions security is provided by the Operating